-As you all know food tours are one of my new favorite ways to get acquainted with a new city.
-So, when I had the opportunity to try it out WITH the munchkins I was stoked!!!
+As you all know Cozumel is one of my favorite stops when taking a Caribbean cruise.
+And food tours are one of my new favorite ways to get acquainted with a new city.
+So, when I had the opportunity to try a food tour out WITH the munchkins I was stoked!!!
 We were headed out on a Norwegian Cruise which had a stop in Cozumel.
-Being that Cozumel is in Mexico and my kids are big fans of Mexican food I figured this would be a great family activity.
+Being that this Cozumel is in Mexico and my kids are big fans of Mexican food I figured this would be one of the best Cozumel tours.
 And, guess what I was totally right!

-3 Reasons to Love the Cozumel Chef’s Food Tour in Cozumel Mexico- a review
+Cozumel Tours – 3 Reasons to Love Cozumel Chef’s Food Tour!

 Food is such an integral part of a community.
 Recipes are passed through generations, produce and ingredients are most likely sourced locally and so you can learn a lot about a place simply by taking a food tour.
 I chose to tour with Cozumel Chef after reading their excellent Tripadvisor reviews and noticed their 5 star rating!
 And, I am SO glad we did.
 Our tour guide was the friendliest and knowledgable guides we’ve had.
 He was great with our kids and worked incredibly hard to keep everyone on the tour happy at all times.
 It was an absolute all around wonderful tour.
 But, let me break it down for you even more…